polysyllabic/chaos/docs/chaosface.md

    bot permissions to read EventSub events about channel-point redemptions and bit donations.

     A. Log in to Twitch with your main account.
-    B. From the "Connection Setup" tab, click to get an EventSub token.
+    B. From the "Connection Setup" tab, click **Start EventSub OAuth login**.
     C. An authorization dialog from Twitch will appear asking if you want to give permissions to "TCC Chaos Interfaceface."
 Grant the permissions.
-    D. After you grant permission, you will be redirected to a page that shows you an OAuth token.
-       Copy the complete token (including the 'oauth:' prefix) and paste it into the "EventSub OAuth Token" field.
+    D. After permission is granted, Chaosface stores the generated token from the callback page.
+       Click **Load generated tokens** and then **Save**.

+7. If you enable self-signed TLS in Connection Setup, use **Generate self-signed cert** to create a certificate/key on the Chaosface host.
+Save settings and restart Chaosface to apply TLS changes.
-7. Save the settings.
+8. Save the settings.
 If this is your first time entering credentials, the bot waits to connect until after you have entered your credentials.
 After that, saving updated credentials will automatically restart the chatbot to re-initialize the Twitch connection.